Urban Poverty in India, Slamming the Slums

 In fact, they don’t come from the same places: the former are from villages around Delhi, and the latter come from further away provinces where Bengali is the main language.
 Already, a first form of discrimination - typical of the social structure of poverty in India - is discernible: the poorest communities stick together to vie for resources and the best jobs.

-Even by the standards of urban poverty in India, the living conditions of the pickers are at best appalling (i.e. when they're not being beaten up or asked for bribes).
+Even by the standards of most slums in India, the living conditions of the pickers are at best appalling (i.e. when they're not being beaten up or asked for bribes).
 And this is despite their invaluable contribution to the environment and the cities’ waste disposal budget.

 That same old need for infrastructure and institution